 Parts of your film are going to be deeply unsettling.
 Do you think those stories will still be relatable for consumers, instead of just inducing that guilt complex typical of so many documentaries?

 Guilt is something I don't necessarily like to play on, but it's something that's fairly inevitable.
 I feel guilty; that's one of the reasons why I decided to do it.
-I came to realise my own complicity as a consumer in the deaths and suffering of people lower down the value chain.
-And that's one of my primary motivators – not just to alleviate that, but to make sure other people realise.
-I know we're all suffering from the recession and everything else right now, but just because we're in the shit, doesn't mean we have to leave everyone else in it as well.
+I came to realize my own complicity as a consumer in the deaths and suffering of people lower down the value chain.
+And that's one of my primary motivators—not just to alleviate that, but to make sure other people realize.
+I know we're all suffering from the recession and everything else right now, but just because we're in the shit doesn't mean we have to leave everyone else in it as well.

 Ideally, what do you want to achieve with the film?

-Official legislation for transparency, but that's not something that can be an instant quick-fix – we're looking at possible a ten-, 15-, 20-year scheme.
+Official legislation for transparency, but that's not something that can be an instant quick fix—we're looking at possibly a ten-, 15-, 20-year scheme.
 We're looking at long-term goals rather than short-term gestures.
-Do we really want to carry on feeding our own debt and our own penury through our consumer habits?
-It's a state of self-destructive consumerist behaviour and it's something that we can address and change, but it has to be something that we're willing or made to change.
+Do we really want to continue feeding our own debt and our own penury through our consumer habits?
+It's a state of self-destructive consumerist behavior and it's something that we can address and change, but it has to be something that we're willing or made to change.

 From an environmental perspective, I guess it's not only desirable, but necessary.

 Yeah.
-There's a fatalistic aspect of me that thinks we've already done as much damage as can possibly be done and we're just delaying the inevitable, to a certain degree.
-But there's also the optimist in me that thinks we're still at a point where grass still grows and trees are still green, and we can make sure it stays that way.
+There's a fatalistic aspect of me who thinks we've already done as much damage as can possibly be done, and we're just delaying the inevitable, to a certain degree.
+But there's also the optimist in me who thinks we're still at a point where grass still grows and trees are still green, and we can make sure it stays that way.